SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ## Strategy Handling

 When a race session starts, Cato looks for a currently defined strategy and checks, whether this strategy has been defined for the same car and track in the same conditions and whether the duration of the upcoming session is identical to that defined in the strategy.
-If all these aspects match, Cato will use the strategy during the race.
+If all these aspects match, Cato will use the given strategy during the race.
 If there is a pitstop upcoming, Cato will actively inform you and will, as long as you accept it, hand over all settings for the pitstop to Jona for further handling.
-The pitstop will be planned and prepared for a specific lap and if you are in this lap, all settings will be entered into the Pitstop MFD of the current simulation, without any necessary interaction from your side.
+The pitstop will be planned and prepared for a specific lap and if you are in this lap, all settings will be entered into the Pitstop MFD of the current simulation without any necessary interaction from your side.

-The currently active strategy might be dropped, if you do not adhere to the pitstop plan defined in the strategy.
-To conform to the strategy, you must execute the pitstops in the laps as defined in the strategy +/- a few laps (10% deviation is allowed).
+The currently active strategy might be dropped, if you do not adhere to the pitstop plan defined in the strategy, or it might be automatically revised - depending on the settings.
+To conform to the strategy, you must execute the pitstops in the laps as defined in the strategy +/- a few laps (default here is four laps).
 If you think, that the predefined strategy is not of any use any more, because of a crash or changing weather conditions, you can cancel it actively with a voice command or by using ["StrategyCancel" controller action](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist).

 Please note, that in a team race, the starting driver must be the one, which created and activated the strategy for the given event, or you musr use the "Instruct Strategist" command of the "Race Center" during the first laps to activate the strategy.

 ### Adjusting the Strategy during a race

 If there is a need to alter or adopt the selected strategy later on, for example due to an accident with an unplanned repair pitstop or also due to severe wether changes, you can instruct the Strategist to recalculate and adjust the currently active strategy using a voice command or the ["StrategyRecommend" controller action](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist).
-In this case, the currently active strategy will be taken as a template incl. all original settings like pitstop rules, available tyre sets, and so on, but other aspects like starting fuel level or the current weather conditions, will be taken from the current race situation.
+In this case, the currently active strategy will be taken as a template incl. all original settings like pitstop rules, available tyre sets, and so on, but other aspects like starting fuel level or the current weather conditions, will be taken from the actual race situation.
 Based on this conditions a new strategy will be derived for the remaining race and will be activated automatically.
-If it is not possible to calculate a new strategy, for example, when too few laps remain or if there is no telemetry data available for the requested weather conditions and tyre compound, the currently active strategy will be canceled automatically.
+If it is not possible to calculate a new strategy, for example, when too few laps remain or if there is no telemetry data available for the requested weather conditions and tyre compound, the currently active strategy will be canceled upon your decision.

 The weather forecast will be taken into account for the new strategy.
 If the currently mounted tyres are not suitable for the upcoming weather, the new strategy will start with a pitstop to change tyres.
 For additional information, how tyre compounds are chosen during weather changes, see the [corresponding documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Tyre-Compounds#using-tyre-compounds) about weather specific tyre compounds.

 Please note, that if you are running a race with Team Server support, a new strategy can be also created and activated using the [strategy support of "Race Center"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#strategy-handling), which gives you much more control over various aspects of the new strategy.

+It is also possible to enable automatic revision of the current strategy in the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#tab-strategy).
+You can specify that an automatic revision will occur after each couple of laps as well as after an unplanned pitstop.
+Cato will inform you whenever a better or revised strategy has been identified and you can decide than, that it should be activated for the rest of the session.
+Whether you can use this without sacrificing performance or introducing lags, depends on your PC configuration (see next advice).

 Finally a word of a advice: The calculation of a strategy can be a time consuming and CPU intensive process, especially for long endurance races or if the *Optimizer* was used during the creation of the initially strategy.
 This can result in framerate drops on weaker PC systems.
 So please check before an important race, whether you can use this functionality safely in your specific environment.
-But, even if your system is capable to handle the load, the recalculation may take some time, especially when high *Optimizer* settings were chosen during the creation of the initially strategy.
+But, even if your system is capable to handle the load, the recalculation may take some time, especially when high *Optimizer* settings were chosen during the creation of the original strategy.

 ## Technical information